 5 Running Back Touchdown Regression Candidates

-Calculating Red Zone EV for running backs can be a little tricky, though, since rushing attempts and receiving targets do not have the same touchdown expectation, and neither do a running back's targets compared to that of a wide receiver or tight end.
+Calculating Red Zone EV for running backs is a little tricky, though, since rushing attempts and receiving targets do not have the same touchdown expectation, and neither do a running back's targets compared to that of a wide receiver or tight end.

 The following table lists the expected value for all running back red zone opportunities: